tlangan1/Life-Helper/README.md

 ## Service Workers:

 1. Remember that if you go to the Application tab of Chrome Dev Tools you can see the service worker associated with that tab.
 You can also do things like `Stop` it and `Unregister` it.
 Also available at the bottom of the service workers panel is a link to `See all registrations`.
+2. To reset the permissions for the service worker do the following:
+   1. Open the browser settings
+   2. Click on `Privacy and Security`
+   3. Click on `Site Settings`
+   4. Scroll to the appropriate URL, for example, https://127.0.0.1:3000 or https://localhost:3000 or both
+   5. Click the right-pointing triangle
+   6. Change Notifications from "Allow" to "Ask"

 ## Multi User Considerations